CyberShadow/reveal.js/slides/20-alias/20-alias.md

 Notes:
 - tie in context-less aliases to this
 - generally, when we want to tell a function which field in a struct to use, we use either
   - pointers
   - inefficient
 	- the name of the field as a string, so that it gets glued together with a mixin
 	  - hacky
 	  - problems with overloads
 	  - an alias refer to either an overload set or a specific overload, so they're strictly better
+- you could use delegates but they're limited
+- this allows easily implementing member pointers

 ----